History of mathematical notation: Early arithmetic and multiplication

-John Napier is best known as the inventor of logarithms and made common the use of the decimal point in arithmetic and mathematics.
-After Napier, Edmund Gunter created the logarithmic scales (lines, or rules) upon which slide rules are based, it was William Oughtred who used two such scales sliding by one another to perform direct multiplication and division; and he is credited as the inventor of the slide rule in 1622.
-In 1631 Oughtred introduced the multiplication sign (×) his proportionality sign, and abbreviations sin and cos for the sine and cosine functions.
-Albert Girard also used the abbreviations 'sin', 'cos' and 'tan' for the trigonometric functions in his treatise.
+John Napier is best known as the inventor of logarithms (published in Description of the Marvelous Canon of Logarithms) and made common the use of the decimal point in arithmetic and mathematics.
+After Napier, Edmund Gunter created the logarithmic scales (lines, or rules); William Oughtred used two such scales sliding by one another to perform direct multiplication and division and is credited as the inventor of the slide rule in 1622.
+In 1631 Oughtred introduced the multiplication sign (×), his proportionality sign (∷), and abbreviations 'sin' and 'cos' for the sine and cosine functions.
+Albert Girard also used the abbreviations 'sin', 'cos', and 'tan' for the trigonometric functions in his treatise.